ZoeDj/gone-balkan/README.md

 # gone-balkan
-This is a landing page for GoneBalkan website.
+This is a landing page for the GoneBalkan website.
 It features light/dark mode.

 https://gone-balkan.netlify.app/